 LSWC is a small, very light-weight script that runs in the background and it will automatically change wallpapers from the user-specified folder.
 The wallpapers are set to change at random intervals between 1 to 5 minutes.
 The setup is pretty easy and once done, you can forget about the script.
-Before you start with the installation though, you should probably create a folder containing all the different wallpapers that you want to switch amongst.
-Make sure all the images are in jpg or jpeg format because only those are supported.
+Before you start with the installation though, you should probably create a folder containing all the wallpapers you want to switch amongst.
+Ensure all the images are in jpg or jpeg format because only those are supported.

 Download and Install LSWC

-2. Right-click on it and select Extract here.
+2. Right-click it and select Extract here.

 3. Open the extracted folder in a terminal.
-You can do this by launching the Terminal and then navigating to the folder using the cd command or by opening the folder in Nautilus, right-clicking an empty area, and selecting Open in Terminal.
+You can do this by launching the Terminal and navigating to the folder using the cd command or by opening the folder in Nautilus, right-clicking an empty area, and selecting Open in Terminal.

 4. Regardless of how you open the folder inside a Terminal, once you do, copy and paste this command into the Terminal and hit enter.

-wallpaper change script ubuntu
+bash ./README_and_install.sh wallpaper change script ubuntu

 How to Change Wallpapers on Ubuntu using LSWC